San Giobbe Altarpiece: Figures

 Featured in the center are the Madonna and Child, seated above several other religious figures.
 Below the central figures are three angels, each playing a musical instrument.
 The saints flanking the throne are each met with an opposite, both physically and historically.
-On the viewer’s far left (to the Madonna and Child’s right) is St. Francis, to the right of him is John the Baptist, and in the most notable position and titular figure of the altarpiece’s church, St. Job.
-Just right of the throne (to the Madonna and Child’s left) are St. Sebastian, St. Dominic and furthest to the right is Franciscan Bishop St. Louise of Toulouse.
+On the viewer's far left (to the Madonna and Child's right) is St. Francis, to the right of him is John the Baptist, and in the most notable position and titular figure of the altarpiece's church, St. Job.
+Just right of the throne (to the Madonna and Child's left) are St. Sebastian, St. Dominic and furthest to the right is Franciscan Bishop St. Louis of Toulouse.

 Job is bearded and wears only a loincloth, mirroring the youthful, long-haired, clean-shaven figure opposite him in St. Sebastian.
 St. Sebastian, also posed with only a loincloth, has two arrows in his body referencing his torture.
 However, he is not bloodied or in agony, but is quite clean and tranquil as he looks upon the Christ child.
 St. Dominic is posed with a religious text in his hands, and is clean-clothed, appearing to be a studious figure, even when placed in front of the Madonna and Child.
 As his opposite stands John the Baptist, an unkempt figure, not shaven, and staring at Christ.
 St. Louis shows the religious garb of his high position and represents the religiosity of the Church.
 St. Francis, who unlike the other characters, is not looking to the Christ child, but at the viewer, and is reaching out and welcoming the viewer into the scene.

 As a recourse for the Church of San Giobbe moving their old patron, Job, into a lower position, Bellini honored St. Job in this piece by placing him not only in the position closest to the Mother and Child, but also honored him by including references to the Cathedral of Saint Mark in Venice by way of the vaulted ceiling.

-Very few of Bellini’s works with the Madonna and Child include the full length of the saints flanking the throne.
+Very few of Bellini's works with the Madonna and Child include the full length of the saints flanking the throne.
 The San Giobbe Altarpiece shares this quality along with the Frari triptych, the Priuli triptych and the San Zaccaria Altarpiece.